oracle/oracle-database-operator/docs/sidb/README.md

 After patching is complete, the database pods are restarted with the new release update image.

 **Note:**
-- Only enterprise and standard editions support patching.
+- Only Enterprise and Standard Editions support patching.

 #### Patch after Cloning